-A paper, written by Senior SML Consultant Steve Pope and co-authored by Mike Fletcher, SML’s Managing Director, has recently been published by the Agricultural Industries Confederation.
+A paper on safety guidelines related to fire and explosion risk, written by Senior SML Consultant Steve Pope and co-authored by Mike Fletcher, SML’s Managing Director, has recently been published by the Agricultural Industries Confederation.

 Titled ‘Control of Fire and Explosion Risks in Animal Feed Manufacturing Plants and Processes’, the document was written to assist the operators and designers of animal feed manufacturing plants and processes in preventing fires and explosions and to comply with legal duties under the Dangerous Substances and Explosive Atmospheres Regulation 2002 (DSEAR).
 As a guide, it is suitable for both existing and new plant designs and modifications.